grigoryvp/vscode-language-xi/README.md

 which is a paragraph (dot-space prefix) that starts with a pipe character, followed by meta information inside curly braces.
-Meta syntax is a list of key-value pairs, key separated from value with colon and pairs separated from each over with semicolon.
+Meta syntax is a list of key-value pairs, key separated from value with colon and pairs separated from each other with semicolon.
 I use 'lng' key to denote programming language type and file extension as a value.
 So the block code sample for a Python programming language will start with `. |{lng:py}`, which will be dimmed out by a syntax highlighter.
 Each line